|

 taxes in West Tisbury.)
 Tell us how you came up with the idea

+and how you developed or researched it.
 CYNTHIA: A friend of mine, a wealthy landowner, ran afoul

 of the town's assessors, who treated him shabbily.
 I promised